jeremydelain/C-Sharp_Projects/README.md

   ![](Create.gif)

-  The selected image in turned into a byte array for storage.
+  The selected image is turned into a byte array for storage.

   ![](bytearray.PNG)